hynek/structlog/docs/loggers.rst

 Immutability
 ------------

-   you should call some functions with some arguments.
+   You should call some functions with some arguments.

    ---David Reid